hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/audio-video-elements/README.md

 # Working with Audio and Video Elements

-In these lessons, you will learn how to work with the `audio` and `video` elements.

 ## What Are the Roles of the HTML Audio and Video Elements, and How Do They Work?

 The `audio` and `video` elements allow you to add sound and video content to your HTML documents.
 The `audio` element supports popular audio formats like mp3, wav, and ogg.
 The `video` element supports mp4, ogg, and webm formats.